efueger/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 *  Each database row maps to a PHP object.
 *  Each database column maps to a property on a PHP object.

-All data tables in SilverStripe are defined as subclasses of [api:DataObject].
-The [api:DataObject] class represents a single row in a database table, following the ["Active Record"](http://en.wikipedia.org/wiki/Active_record_pattern) design pattern.
+All data tables in SilverStripe are defined as subclasses of [api:SilverStripe\ORM\DataObject].
+The [api:SilverStripe\ORM\DataObject] class represents a single row in a database table, following the ["Active Record"](http://en.wikipedia.org/wiki/Active_record_pattern) design pattern.
 Database Columns are defined as [Data Types](/developer_guides/model/data_types_and_casting) in the static `$db` variable along with any [relationships](relations) defined as `$has_one`, `$has_many`, `$many_many` properties on the class.